EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/02-Setup/06-Setup-Dev-Env.md

     ![example .env](../img/example-env.png)

-    !!! note "Locate Container app environment variables" Navigate to your resource group -> backend container app.
-Select `Application` from the left navigation menu.
-Then select `Containers` and go to the `Environment variables` tab.
+    !!! note "Locate Container app environment variables" Navigate to your resource group's backend container app.
+Select **Application** from the left navigation menu.
+Then select **Containers** and go to the **Environment variables** tab.
         ![container environment variables.](../img/container-env-variables.png)

     - **AZURE_APP_CONFIG_ENDPOINT:** The endpoint for the azure app configuration service.
 Copy this from the container environment variables.
     - **GENAI_FRAMEWORK:** The AI framework to use for the application.
 Set this to either `langchain` or `agentframework` based on your preference.
-Default value is `agent-framework`.
+Default value is `agentframework`.
 This variable is not found in the container environment variables and must be manually added to your `.env` file.
     - **CHAT_DEPLOYMENT_NAME:** The name of your Azure OpenAI chat model deployment.
 Copy this from the container environment variables.
     - **EMBEDDING_DEPLOYMENT_NAME:** The name of your Azure OpenAI embedding model deployment.
 Copy this from the container environment variables.
     - **OPENAI_API_VERSION:** The API version for Azure OpenAI service calls.
 Copy this from the container environment variables.